 We all have a role to play in slowing the spread of the virus.
 On behalf of South Florida State College and the staff at the Alan Jay Wildstein Center for the Performing Arts, thank you for your cooperation.

 South Florida State College’s Performing Arts program has been providing affordable, high-quality entertainment in Florida’s Heartland since 1984.
 We present a variety of over 30 performances per year in the 1460 seat Wildstein Center.
-Past performances include: Roberta Peters, Johnny Mathis, Kenny Rogers, Vienna Boys Choir, St. Petersburg Ice Ballet, Peking Acrobats, Three Dog Night, and Broadway tours.
+Past performances include: The Beach Boys, Johnny Mathis, Kenny Rogers, Vienna Boys Choir, Jay Leno, Polish Baltic Orchestra, St. Petersburg Ice Ballet, Peking Acrobats, Three Dog Night, Black Violin and national Broadway tours.